elaq/krakow-sightseeing/warsaw.md

 * [Barbican](https://en.wikipedia.org/wiki/Warsaw_Barbican)

-* if you are not exhausted yet :-), you may also want to see [Warsaw Uprising Monument](https://en.wikipedia.org/wiki/Warsaw_Uprising_Monument)
+* if you are not exhausted yet :-), you may also want to see the [Warsaw Uprising Monument](https://en.wikipedia.org/wiki/Warsaw_Uprising_Monument)

 #### Other

 ## [Łazienki park](https://en.wikipedia.org/wiki/Łazienki_Park)

-* most famouse park in Warsaw with a [Chopin statue](https://en.wikipedia.org/wiki/Chopin_Statue,_Warsaw) and
+* most famous park in Warsaw with a [Chopin statue](https://en.wikipedia.org/wiki/Chopin_Statue,_Warsaw)

+* Chopin concerts take place regularly near the Chopin statue (e.g. on 16th July at noon and 4 pm)

+* you can meet a peacock here!

 ## [Wilanów](https://en.wikipedia.org/wiki/Wilanów)

+* another big and nice park with a palace, quite far from the city centre though, so worth a visit only if you have spare time

 ## [Warsaw University Library](https://en.wikipedia.org/wiki/Warsaw_University_Library)

+* I think you probably cannoy enter the library if you're not a student or employee of the University, but there is a [nice garden and view](http://www.warsawtour.pl/sites/default/files/imagecache/atrakcja_big/buw_2_fot._pz_studio_1.jpg) on the roof of this library, which are worth a visit

 ## [Copernicus Science Centre](https://en.wikipedia.org/wiki/Copernicus_Science_Centre)